IsaacChan127/Shamzam/README.md

 ## Overview

-**Shamzam** is a Shazam-like system built using Python microservices and REST APIs.
+**Shamzam** is a Shazam-like audio recognition MVP built using Python microservices.

-It allows administrators to manage a music catalogue and enables users to identify songs from short audio fragments.
+The system allows administrators to manage a music catalogue and enables users to identify songs from audio fragments using the Audd.io recognition API.
 ---

 ## How It Works